cloudmesh/useful-introduction_to_cloud-2015/_sources/cloudmesh/quickstart.txt

 Quick Start on your desktop
 ============================

-- CloudMesh requires Python 2.7 or higher.
-- Ubuntu 14.04 and OSX tested.
+This quickstart is designed for Ubuntu 14.04 and OSX.

 If you have git, the easy way to download CloudMesh is::